 The Office of General Inquiry provides general information and resources on matters related to the rights and responsibilities of parents under Chapter 26 of the Texas Education Code (TEC).

 Under the rights of parents described in Parent Complaints (TEC Section 26.011), school districts provide a process for parents or members of the public to present a complaint.
-Typically, complaints about district policies and procedures are first addressed by campus administrators, then next by the district’s central office administrators, and then finally by the board of trustees.
+Before bringing any question regarding school policy or a specific decision affecting a student to the attention of the TEA, the issue should be presented to the responsible parties in this order:

 Information about the code of ethics of certified educators and filing an ethics complaint can be found on the State Board of Educator Certification (SBEC) website.

-Special Education complaints related to special education rights are not required to exhaust the local complaint process and may be filed directly with the TEA.
+Parents of special education students with concerns about special education rights can file their complaints directly with the TEA.
 Please refer to the Division of IDEA Coordination's complaint process.

 Texas Education Code